joesb/helios360/content/handbook/strategy/bau-world.md

   - Are teams in unhealthy competition with each other?

 The business will be functioning, delivering stuff, busy people doing things to get stuff done.
 But just throwing bodies or resources at a problem is not an adequate way to deal with things, and it may well cloud your view of the state of play.

+Many of these things overlap, of course, so it's worth taking a deeper look to understand these in the context of business-as-usual.

+## BAU and ownership

+Ongoing client projects and existing customer relationships create the biggest challenge when you take up a CDO position in an organisation.